Skip to content

 • Mix baking soda with a small amount of water to form a thick paste.

-• Apply directly to mouldy grout, tiles, or silicone using a cloth or old toothbrush.
+• Apply directly to mouldy grout, tiles, or silicone using a cloth or toothbrush.

-Hydrogen peroxide is an oxygen-based cleaner that helps lift stains and break down organic residue while targeting mould.
-When it contacts a mouldy surface, it bubbles as it releases oxygen — this can help “lift” grime from tight areas that are hard to reach with a brush alone.
+Hydrogen peroxide is an oxygen-based cleaner that can help break down organic residue and lift staining.
+When it contacts mouldy residue, it bubbles as it releases oxygen — which can help “lift” grime from tight areas that are hard to reach with a brush alone.
+It’s often a good option when staining is a major issue (light-coloured grout, silicone edges, some plastics).

 How to use